top of page

 • Typically provides lower overall cost for single screen installations

-• Lower power usage
+• Lower overall power usage

 • No cables, resulting in shorter installation time and a cleaner finish